 Also of interest is that Keno has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Keno is nearly on par with the US average for all cities of 21.84%: 17.49% of adults 25 and older in Keno have a bachelor's degree or advanced degree.
+The percentage of adults in Keno who are college-educated is close to the national average for all communities of 21.84%: 17.49% of the adults in Keno have a bachelor's degree or advanced degree.

 The per capita income in Keno in 2022 was $30,253, which is lower middle income relative to Oregon, and middle income relative to the rest of the US.
 This equates to an annual income of $121,012 for a family of four.
 However, Keno contains both very wealthy and poor people as well.